 In this travel-blog, I want to show you a less visited waterfall in the powdery blue glacial and spring water river Skjálfandafljót.
 Skjálfandafljót is Iceland's 4th longest river - it originates in Iceland's largest glacier, Vatnajökull, and runs for some 180 km until it reaches the mouth of the river by Skjálfandaflói bay.

-Along the way, Skjálfandafljót river forms several waterfalls, with 3 of the best-known waterfalls being Hrafnabjargafoss, Aldeyjarfoss and Goðafoss.
+Along the way, Skjálfandafljót river forms several waterfalls, 3 of the best-known waterfalls are Hrafnabjargafoss, Aldeyjarfoss, and Goðafoss.
 I want to dedicate this travel-blog to the lovely Hrafnabjargafoss.

 Hrafnabjargafoss - the Raven Rocks' waterfall is very different from Aldeyjarfoss, which I had just visited, as it falls in two cascades with an island (a big rock) in between.
 And some smaller streams beautifully drop from the island into the river below.

 The bigger waterfall is massive and reminds me a bit of Goðafoss, as it has rocks in the middle of the fall.
 It is difficult to photograph as it cascades into a small bowl-shaped gorge.

 Admiring Hrafnabjargafoss waterfall

 The river then forces itself through a small arch in the rock, and flows through very scenic surroundings, with big rocks and basaltic artwork, similar to Aldeyjarfoss and Goðafoss.